knightron0/tempus/README.md

 # Features
-1. View the concentration of comments using opacity of displayed markers.
+1. View concentration of comments using opacity of displayed markers.
 2. View comments containing a particular timestamp.
 3. While playing the video, view comments with timestamps like a live chat replay.
 4. Customize the primary colour, block size of the markers.